Understanding Your Social Security Award Letter

 When Does Social Security Send Award Letters?

-Typically, claimants can expect to receive Social Security disability award letters within one to two months from the date they're approved, but in many instances, the wait may be significantly shorter, or longer.
+Typically, claimants (applicants) can expect to receive Social Security disability award letters within one to two months from the date they're approved, but in many instances, the wait may be significantly shorter, or longer.
 The timing of award letters depends on what stage of the process you're atinitial application or appeal.

 How Long Does It Take to Get an Award Letter at the Initial Application Stage?